FMahdi09/REQEN/FragenSammlung.md

 - the main part of the story takes place in the problem zone
 - The role of the story is an IT component TRUE
 - The role of the story is a family member
-- The role of the story is a project member
+- The role of the story is a project member TRUE
 - The story entirely takes place in the solution space TRUE

 Comments in Gherkin …